 What is your acceptable use policy?#

-Our purpose is to provide services for socially responsible and progressive groups and individuals — if you represent a corporation or a government then you had best look elsewhere.
+Our purpose is to provide services for socially responsible and progressive groups and individuals.

 Why are you offering encrypted servers?#